matrix-org/synapse/docs/tcp_replication.md

    On receipt of a POSITION command clients should check if they have missed any updates, and if so then fetch them out of band.
 Sent in response to a REPLICATE command (but can happen at any time).

+   The POSITION command includes the source of the stream.
+Currently all streams are written by a single process (usually "master").
+If fetching missing updates via HTTP API, rather than via the DB, then processes should make the request to the appropriate process.

 #### ERROR (S, C)